Calcium oxide: Preparation

-The quicklime is not stable and, when cooled, will spontaneously react with CO_{2} from the air until, after enough time, it will be completely converted back to calcium carbonate unless slaked with water to set as lime plaster or lime mortar.
+The quicklime is not stable and, when cooled, will spontaneously react with from the air until, after enough time, it will be completely converted back to calcium carbonate unless slaked with water to set as lime plaster or lime mortar.

 Annual worldwide production of quicklime is around 283 million tonnes.
 China is by far the world's largest producer, with a total of around 170 million tonnes per year.
 The United States is the next largest, with around 20 million tonnes per year.

-Hydroxyapatite's free CaO content rises with increased calcination temperatures and longer times.
-It also pinpoints particular temperature cutoffs and durations that impact the production of CaO, offering information on how calcination parameters impact the composition of the material.

 Uses

 A demonstration of slaking of quicklime as a strongly exothermic reaction.
 Drops of water are added to pieces of quicklime.
 After a while, a pronounced exothermic reaction occurs ("slaking of lime").
 The temperature can reach up to some 300 C.